 Note: The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.
 Final boundary between the Republic of Sudan and the Republic of South Sudan has not yet been determined.
 Final status of the Abyei area is not yet determined.

-- Weak commodity prices held back FDI to Sub-Saharan Africa - Investor confidence returned to North Africa - FDI is likely to increase modestly in 2016
+- Investor confidence returned to North Africa - FDI is likely to increase modestly in 2016